Our Funds / Equity Funds

 Large cap vs Mid cap funds

-● Large cap mutual funds provide more liquidity and are relatively less volatile than mid cap funds.
-Mid cap funds may have moderate levels of volatility.
+● Large cap funds also offer more liquidity and are relatively less volatile than mid cap funds.

 Large cap vs Small cap funds

-● Small cap funds are vulnerable to market fluctuations and volatility.
-Large cap mutual funds are relatively less vulnerable to volatility and are more likely to provide potentially stable returns.
+● Small cap funds are more vulnerable to market fluctuations, while large cap funds are relatively stable and offer potentially steady returns.

 FAQs on Large Cap Mutual Funds